johnsonjh/dps8m-proxy/README.md

 []()

 []()

+Most of these admin console commands are straightforward and should be self-explanatory, although there are a few options that merit further explanatoin:

+* When the *Graceful shutdown* mode is active, any new connections are are denied (and are served an appropriate `deny.txt`).
+Once all clients have disconnected, the proxy software will exit.
+Note that new *monitoring sessions* can still connect to observe active users, as these sessions are automatically closed when their observation target disconnects.

-* NOTE: When the *Deny new connections* mode is active, any logging of new *denied* connections is suppressed.
-This makes the `d` mode very helpful to temporarily enable if you watching the console log files or trying to use the admin console to kill connections.
+* When the *Deny new connections* mode is active, any new connections are denied (and are served an appropraiote `deny.txt`).
+Also, any *logging* of new connections, including denied and rejected connections, is suppressed.
+This can be useful if the admin console is overwhelmed with logging activity (such as during bot attacks, busy periods, or when troubleshooting).
+Activating this mode can help reduce console noise, making it easier to perform admin actions such as viewing the configuration, or listing and killing active connections.

 ### Signals